Taj McWilliams-Franklin: USA Basketball

 McWilliams-Franklin was named to the USA national team in 1998.
 The national team traveled to Berlin, Germany, in July and August 1998 for the FIBA World Championships.
 The USA team won a close opening game against Japan 95–89, then won their next six games easily.
 In the semifinal game against Brazil, the American team was behind by as much as ten points in the first half, but went on to win 93–79.
 The gold medal game was a rematch against Russia.
 In the first game, the American team dominated almost from the beginning, but in the rematch, the team from Russia took the early lead and led much of the way.
 With under two minutes remaining, the USA was down by two points, but held on to win the gold medal, 71–65.

 ABL career

 McWilliams-Franklin was drafted in 1996 (40th overall pick) and played two seasons for the Philadelphia Rage of the American Basketball League (ABL).
 She led the league in blocks with 1.5 per game, and ranked fifth in field goal percentage (.528).
 She was also a member of the 1997 All-ABL second team.

 WNBA career

-McWilliams-Franklin has had a long and successful WNBA career, earning two titles and recognition as one of the all-time great post players in league history.
+McWilliams-Franklin has had a lengthy WNBA career, earning two titles and recognition as one of the all-time great post players in league history.
 She ranks first in career offensive rebounds and second in career total rebounds.